Do you know the most common cause of collisions in Shreveport?

 Road accidents occur for a variety of reasons.
 Sometimes they occur for a combination of reasons.
 Drivers can become distracted behind the wheel.
 Drivers can get tired after long drives, or the weather can limit visibility.
 Roads can be unsafe.
 Some collisions are more severe than others, but nearly all collisions will result in either property damage or injuries of some kind.
 After a collision, some drivers may find it difficult to get the compensation they deserve.

-In this post, the personal injury attorneys at Gordon & Gordon will list the five most common causes of collisions in Shreveport, Louisiana, counting down to the most common cause of collisions.
+In this post, the NWLA personal injury attorneys at Gordon & Gordon will list the five most common causes of collisions in Shreveport, Louisiana, counting down to the most common cause of collisions.
 We will also discuss how each of these causes of collisions factors into car accident fault, and other factors of a personal injury case.
+If you or a loved one has been injured in an accident due to the fault of another, call 318-716-HELP today to schedule a free consultation concerning your injury claim.

 Nobody likes to drive in the rain, but here in Louisiana, it’s an inevitability.